dorneanu/roam/content/books/building_a_second_brain.md

 ## Raw Notes {#raw-notes}

-The rule of thumb to follow is that every time you “touch” a note, you should make it a little more discoverable for your future selfVII—by adding a highlight, a heading, some bullets, or commentary.
-This is the “campsite rule” applied to information—leave it better than you found it.
-This ensures that the notes you interact with most often will naturally become the most discoverable in a virtuous cycle

----

-This fundamental tension—between quality and quantity—is a tension we share as knowledge workers.
-We also must produce work to an extremely high standard, and we must do it fast, continuously, all year long.
-We are like sprinters who are also trying to run a marathon.
-Chefs have a particular system for accomplishing this daunting feat.
-It’s called mise en place, a culinary philosophy used in restaurants around the world.
-Developed in France starting in the late 1800s, mise en place is a step-by-step process for producing high-quality food efficiently.
-Chefs can never afford to stop the whole kitchen just so they can clean up.
-They learn to keep their workspace clean and organized in the flow of the meals they are preparing.
-In the kitchen, this means small habits like always putting the mixing spoon in the same place so they know where to find it next time; immediately wiping a knife clean after using it so it’s ready for the next cut; or laying out the ingredients in the order they’ll be used so that they serve as placeholders

----

-Information becomes knowledge—personal, embodied, verified—only when we put it to use.
-You gain confidence in what you know only when you know that it works.
-Until you do, it’s just a theory.

----

----

-Think of yourself not just as a taker of notes, but as a giver of notes—you are giving your future self the gift of knowledge that is easy to find and understand

----

----

-If we consider the focused application of our attention to be our greatest asset as knowledge workers, we can no longer afford to let that intermediate work disappear.
-If we consider how precious little time we have to produce something extraordinary in our careers, it becomes imperative that we recycle that knowledge back into a system where it can become useful again.

----

-This order gives us a convenient checklist for deciding where to put a note, starting at the top of the list and moving down:
-In which project will this be most useful?
-If none: In which area will this be most useful?
-If none: Which resource does this belong to?
-If none: Place in archives.

----

----

-.
-The Hemingway Bridge: Use Yesterday’s Momentum Today

----

-We’ve been taught that it’s important to work “with the end in mind.”
-We are told that it is our responsibility to deliver results, whether that is a finished product on store shelves, a speech delivered at an event, or a published technical document.
-This is generally good advice, but there is a flaw in focusing only on the final results: all the intermediate work—the notes, the drafts, the outlines, the feedback—tends to be underappreciated and undervalued

----

-The best sign that a fourth layer is needed is when I find myself visiting a note again and again, clearly indicating that it is one of the cornerstones of my thinking.
-Looking only at the points I’ve previously bolded and highlighted in layers two and three makes it far easier to write this summary than if I was trying to summarize the entire article all at once

----

 Popularized in a previous period of information overload, the Industrial Revolution of the eighteenth and early nineteenth centuries, the commonplace book was more than a diary or journal of personal reflections.
 It was a learning tool that the educated class used to understand a rapidly changing world and their place in

----

----

-The best way to organize your notes is to organize for action, according to the active projects you are working on right now.
-Consider new information in terms of its utility, asking, “How is this going to help me move forward one of my current projects?

----

-Instead of confronting a terrifying blank page, I’m looking at a document filled with quotes: from letters, from primary sources, from scholarly papers, sometimes even my own notes.
-It’s a great technique for warding off the siren song of procrastination.
-Before I hit on this approach, I used to lose weeks stalling before each new chapter, because it was just a big empty sea of nothingness.
-Now each chapter starts life as a kind of archipelago of inspiring quotes, which makes it seem far less daunting.
-All I have to do is build bridges between the islands

----

-Here’s what most people miss: it’s not enough to simply divide tasks into smaller pieces—you then need a system for managing those pieces.
-Otherwise, you’re just creating a lot of extra work for yourself trying to keep track of them

 ---